-Transient global amnesia (TGA) is a clinical syndrome with no clear aetiology identified.
+Transient global amnesia (TGA) is a clinical syndrome with no clear etiology identified.
 Most symptoms are transient and resolve within a few hours.

 Most common in patients of older age (50-70 years old).